What is the Maryland Big Tree Program?

 Five trees on the Londonderry on the Tred Avon campus have been recognized by the Maryland Big Tree Program as Talbot County Champion Trees.
 Champion trees are identified at the County and State level as being the largest identified members of their species.
 They are measured and scored based on their circumference, height and average crown width.

-The trees were identified as Londonderry was taking care of routine forestry work around its campus and were nominated for recognition by Agnes Kedmenecz of the University of Maryland Extension Service.
+The trees were identified as Londonderry were taking care of routine forestry work around its campus and were nominated for recognition by Agnes Kedmenecz.
+Agnes is from University of Maryland Extension Service.
 The trees were later measured by members of the Londonderry Community, University of Maryland Extension Service and the Maryland Big Tree Program, which is a volunteer-coordinated effort sponsored by the Maryland Association of Forest Conservancy District Boards and the Maryland Department of Natural Resources’ Forest Service.

 The five trees are in various areas of the campus with several near the Manor which was constructed at the close of the American Civil War.

 The five trees identified as “Champion Trees” are the following:

 - Japanese Maple measuring 5’ 8” in circumference, 33’ high and a 44.5’ average crown width

 - Bitternut Hickory measuring 9’8” in circumference, 144’ high and a 68.5’ average crown width

 - Nordmann Fir measuring 7’8” in circumference, 73’ high and a 34.5’ average crown width

 - American Beech measuring 12’4” in circumference, 104’ high and a 80’ average crown width